Syncretism

 of premodern religious, philosophical, and cosmological systems.

-Papers available below apply the model that originally arose from
+Papers available below apply the model that originally arose from study

-to those found in Pico's work.
-The extreme
+found in Pico's work.
+The extreme nature of Pico's 900 theses is what

-to study the effects of syncretic processes in premodern traditions.
+processes in premodern traditions.

 My main collaborators in my cross-cultural studies are Michael